 教えて (Oshiete) – Teach me

-If you are looking for information or instructions, you can use 教えて (Oshiete), which comes from the verb 教える (oshieru), meaning “to teach” or “to inform”.
+If you are seeking information or instructions, you can use 教えて (Oshiete), which comes from the verb 教える (oshieru), meaning “to teach” or “to inform”.
 This expression is useful when you want someone to teach you something or explain something.
 For example:

 駅までの道を教えて